Grep helps you locate any given pattern(s) within one or more files.

 Context

-You might find it useful to have some Context around your Grep results.
-Use something like -C2
+You might find it useful to have some more Context around your grep results.

-to tell Grep to also print the two lines before and after each match.
+to tell grep to also print the two lines before and after each match.

-to separate the matching lines from their line number and -
+for matching lines and -

 for context lines.